 Simply put: through the ROI, you immediately understand if you are or will be making profit.

-Of course, if you want to go into more details about the yield of your production, you also have to analyse all the other financial statement indices, such as the EBITDA (earnings before interest, taxes, depreciation, and amortization) and the ROE (Return on Equity).
-But in this article, I am going to concentrate on the initial analysis of a correctly calculated ROI, because it is the first step towards understanding the return of your investment.
+Of course, if you want to go into more detail about the yield of your production, you also have to analyze all the other financial statements indices, such as the EBITDA (earnings before interest, taxes, depreciation, and amortization) and the ROE (Return on Equity).
+But in this article, I am going to concentrate on the initial analysis of a correctly calculated ROI, because it is the first step towards understanding the return on your investment.

 I say “correctly calculated ROI” because you need to know and include the following costs in your equation:

 - the machine downtime costs;

 - the product scrap and waste costs;